nekrutnikolai/mysite/content/resume.md

 * Part of the research and development team
 * Currently working on establishing a DAO for the club
+* Interview potential members and determine if they are a good fit for the club

 **Member of Rocket Lab Initiative**, *Pennsylvania State University*